farvellhub/JFlow-Start-Point/README.md

 <a href="https://discord.gg/tpNtcJHw" target="_blank"><img src="https://img.shields.io/badge/discord-online-brightgreen.svg" alt="Discord"/></a>
 </p>

-> My own library for animation, state control and bundle purposes.
-Light and modern frontend tooltip with all you need for start!
+> My own bundle and project config.
+Light and modern frontend tooltip with all you need to start!

 ## Installation